Covid 19 Coronavirus: New shopping trip details where infected South Korean man visited Auckland revealed

 A South Korean man now in hospital infected with Covid-19 visited a popular Auckland outlet shopping centre and second hand clothing warehouse before he left the country.

-Today testing across the city is being ramped up as new information is released by the Auckland Regional Public Health Service detailing some of man's the movements in the week before he left New Zealand for Asia.
+Testing across the city is being ramped up today as new information is released by the Auckland Regional Public Health Service detailing some of the man's movements in the week before he left New Zealand for Asia.

 Places visited include Dress Smart and SaveMart in Onehunga, the food court at Sylvia Park shopping centre and King Club Pool Hall in Botany.

-The 22-year-old at the centre of the health scare had also visited the Spicy House on Dominion Rd a week prior, on July 6 between 7-9pm.
+The 22-year-old at the centre of the health scare had also visited the Spicy House on Dominion Rd a week before, on July 6 between 7pm and 9pm.

 Health authorities say while the man may not have been infectious during his outings to these places it was taking a precautionary approach and had informed the various managers of the premises.